Locally conformally product structures on solvmanifolds: LCP structures on unimodular solvable Lie algebras

 Note that this equation actually holds for every $x\in \mg$, since both terms vanish for $x\in \mg'$ by \eqref{eq:g0gp} and Lemma \ref{lm:beta0}.
 This proves (2).
 Moreover, $\mmu$ is an ideal of $\mg$, contained in the centre of $\mg'$ by \eqref{eq:g0gp}, thus proving (1). \end{proof}

 We now derive some consequences of Theorem \ref{teo:UUbot}.
 We start by showing that there are no interesting LCP structures on nilpotent Lie algebras.

-\begin{cor} Every LCP structure on a nilpotent Lie algebra is degenerate. \end{cor} \begin{proof} Assume that $(\mg,g,\theta,\mmu)$ is an LCP structure with $\mg$ nilpotent and let $q$ denote the dimension of $\mmu$.
+\begin{cor} Every LCP structure on a nilpotent Lie algebra is degenerate. \end{cor} \begin{proof} Assume that $(\mg,g,\theta,\mmu)$ is a nilpotent LCP Lie algebra, and let $q$ denote the dimension of $\mmu$.
 Then, $\mg$ is unimodular and $\mmu^\bot$ is nilpotent, being a Lie subalgebra of a nilpotent Lie algebra, hence it is unimodular.
 By the second part of Equation \eqref{eq:trace} in Corollary \ref{cor:3.4} we get $q\theta|_{\mmu^\perp}=0$.
 However, $\theta|_{\mmu^\perp}\ne 0$ since $\theta\ne 0$ and $\theta|_\mmu=0$ by Lemma \ref{lm:Ubot}, so finally $q=0$, i.e. the LCP structure is degenerate. \end{proof}

-Theorem \ref{teo:UUbot} shows in particular that any unimodular solvable Lie algebra carrying an LCP structure $(\mg,g,\theta,\mmu)$ is a semidirect product of the non-unimodular Lie algebra $\mh:=\mmu^\bot$, acting on the abelian Lie algebra $\mmu$ via the Lie algebra representation $\nabla^\theta|_{\mh}:\mh\to \gl(\mmu)$, as in Proposition \ref{pro:cnstr}.
+Theorem \ref{teo:UUbot} shows in particular that any unimodular solvable LCP Lie algebra $(\mg,g,\theta,\mmu)$ is a semidirect product of the non-unimodular Lie algebra $\mh:=\mmu^\bot$, acting on the abelian Lie algebra $\mmu$ via the Lie algebra representation $\nabla^\theta|_{\mh}:\mh\to \gl(\mmu)$, as in Proposition \ref{pro:cnstr}.
 As a consequence of these two results, we have the following:

-\begin{cor} There is a one-to-one correspondence between non-degenerate LCP structures on unimodular solvable Lie algebras $(\mg,g,\theta,\mmu)$ and triples $(\mh,h,\beta)$, where $(\mh,h)$ is a metric solvable non-unimodular Lie algebra, and $\beta:\mh\to \so(q)$ is a Lie algebra representation, for some $q\in\N^*$, which vanishes on $\mh'$. \end{cor}
+\begin{cor} There is a one-to-one correspondence between non-degenerate unimodular solvable LCP Lie algebras $(\mg,g,\theta,\mmu)$ and triples $(\mh,h,\beta)$, where $(\mh,h)$ is a metric solvable non-unimodular Lie algebra, and $\beta:\mh\to \so(q)$ is a Lie algebra representation, for some $q\in\N^*$, which vanishes on $\mh'$. \end{cor}

 In particular, Corollary \ref{cor:11} shows that every modification of the metric on the orthogonal $\mh=\mmu^\perp$ of the flat space of an LCP structure on a solvable unimodular Lie algebra does not alter the LCP character: